yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-position.md

 ## Background Position

-Utilities for controlling the position of an element's background image.
+Utilities for manipulating the position of an element's background image.

 ### Usage